10 Top tips for starting school

-With over 2,000 children due to start school in Portsmouth in September, local teachers and pre-school staff have developed ’10 top tips for starting school’ for parents and carers to help their children to develop key skills over the summer, ready for year R in September.
+With over 2,000 children due to start school in Portsmouth in September, local teachers and pre-school staff have developed ’10 top tips for starting school’ for parents and carers to help their children to develop key skills over the summer, ready for their Reception year in September.

 - I can run, jump, climb and move around confidently